 - The speakers feature a thin mounting profile

 - Designed for increased output when used with stock receivers

 - The speakers may not work well when used with a weak amplifier

 2. JBL GTO429 Premium 4-Inch Co-Axial Speaker Set

 They come at a very affordable price and would be a reasonable investment for first-time audio upgrades.
-However, you will need to purchase lithium-ion batteries for this set of speakers.

 Those dissatisfied with the factory-issued speakers in their car will want to consider the JBL GTO429 Premium 4-inch Co-Axial Speakers.